skyportal/skyportal/doc/index.rst

 transient events will be understood.

-In order to make this rich but complex data source more accessible, we built SkyPortal to filter event streams, publish light curves in an intuitive and easily-accessible format, allow for subsequent annotation and post-processing, provide an API to do machine-based access to the data, and to allow subsequent dissemination of the
+In order to make this rich but complex data source more accessible, we built SkyPortal to display light curves and spectra in an intuitive and easily-accessible format, allow for subsequent annotation and post-processing, provide an API to do machine-based access to the data, and to allow subsequent dissemination of the